kinesis-bridge/.github/profile/README.md

 - [ ] Add a freeze feature for some tokens
 - [ ] Build a status GH Application
 - [x] Prepare a S3 storage
-- [x] Deploy a pair of temporaty validators
+- [x] Deploy a pair of temporary validators
 - [ ] Deploy the relayer
 - [x] Rotate the ISM MultiSig On Ethereum => To a temporay validator
 - [ ] Rotate the ISM MultiSig on Kadena => To a temporary validation
+- [ ] Prepare a Validator
 - [ ] Deploy production grade validators
 - [ ] Rotate the ISM MultiSig On Ethereum => To final validators set
 - [ ] Rotate the ISM MultiSig on Kadena => To final validators set